ivonne-ma/biological-invasion/README.md

-Code for "patchy invasion of stage-structured alien species with short-distance and long-distance dispersal"
+Code for the document "patchy invasion of stage-structured alien species with short-distance and long-distance dispersal" Authors of the document:
-Authors:
   Luiz Alberto Díaz Rodrigues1 ·
  Diomar Cristina Mistro1 · Elisa Regina Cara2 ·
  Natalia Petrovskaya3 · Sergei Petrovskii4